AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 The next paragraph shows an example, and the paragraphs thereafter more details.

 ##:sak-sak-logo: An example: Toolset and tool placement @ work
-Now we know the basics, let's look at the example with a card size of 200x100 (2/1 aspect ratio) and two identical toolsets consisting of a `circle`, `icon` and `state`.
+Now we know the basics, let's look at the example with a card size of 200x100 (2/1 aspect ratio) and two identical toolsets consisting of a `circle`, `icon`, and `state`.

 The tools are neatly configured around the center position (50,50) of the toolset grid: